Victoria Subercaseaux: Biography

-Victoria Subercaseaux Vicuña was born in Santiago on 28 July 1848.
-She was the daughter of Magdalena Vicuña y Aguirre and Senator Ramón Subercaseaux y Mercado.
-Her father came from one of Chile's wealthy families, the Subercaseaux, of French ancestors who made their fortune in mining.
+Victoria Subercaseaux Vicuña was born in Santiago on 28 July 1848 to Ramón Subercaseaux Mercado and Magdalena Vicuña Aguirre.
+Through her father Subercaseaux was a member of the Subercaseaux family.

 Her childhood was spent between the family's rural property, the Llano Subercaseaux, and the family home in the country's capital.
 Subercaseaux attended Miss Whitelock Private School, although her training was completed with private tutors.
 Her education was the same as that of the young ladies in her class and she learned piano, in which she excelled.
 She performed private concerts in family gatherings in front of distinguished guests.

 In 1866, Subercaseaux was introduced to society during the official dance that celebrated the reelection of the President of Chile José Joaquín Pérez, where she met her first cousin Benjamín Vicuña Mackenna.
 The following year they married and as a result of the marriage, they had 8 children, of whom only 4 reached adulthood: Blanca, María, Eugenia and Benjamín.

 In addition to being her husband's companion in various political and formal events, Subercaseaux was her advisor and her main support.
 She died on 4 March 1931 and was buried in the hermitage of Cerro Santa Lucía, along with the ashes of her husband and her son Benjamin.